-4.3 Example 5 - Frame, Summer 1997
+6.3 Example 6 - Portal Frame with Crane Loads, Summer 1997

 For the following frame, find the plastic moment capacity required for collapse under the loads given.

 The structure is 1 degree indeterminate so the number of plastic hinges required is 2.
 We propose the following collapse mechanism: